molmd/mispr/docs/source/index.rst

             pip install mispr

+Before you can start using MISPR, there are additional steps you need to follow.
-Please check the :doc:`installation guide <installation/index>` for other details required for setting up MISPR.
+Please refer to the :doc:`installation guide <installation/index>` for complete setup instructions, including any dependencies or configuration files required.

 ************
 Learning Resources